-CADS are the largest Alcohol and other Drugs (AOD) service in New Zealand working with over 15000 people each year.
-CADS provide free community and inpatient AOD treatment from a number of locations across Auckland.
-CADS are committed to empowering the community to reduce the harm associated with substance use discover healthier use of substances (harm minimisation) and to promote recovery and wellbeing.
+CADS is the largest Alcohol and other Drugs (AOD) service in New Zealand working with over 15000 people each year.
+CADS provides free community and inpatient AOD treatment from a number of locations across Auckland.
+CADS is committed to empowering the community to reduce the harm associated with substance use discover healthier use of substances (harm minimisation) and promote recovery and well-being.

 About the team

-- Pregnant and/or parenting children under 3 years of age, regardless of custody issues:
+- Pregnant and/or parents of children under 3 years of age

-- You would be working in a well-supported team where you will develop expertise specific to women struggling parents experiencing the above issues as well as their children and their families. whanau.
+You would be working in a well-supported team where you will develop expertise specific to whaiora experiencing the above issues, as well as their children and their families/whanau.

-- This is an opportunity to get be involved in evidence based early intervention which addresses the needs of those children’s parents and children, and strengthens the family environment utilising client led strength based goal planning.
-This is a case management/key working role which includes, but is not limited to; assertive outreach, advocacy, service co-ordination, risk management and working within harm minimisation reduction and recovery model.
+This is a case management/key working role, which includes, but is not limited to; assertive outreach, advocacy, service co-ordination, risk assessment and safety planning and working within harm reduction, strength based and recovery models.

-A sense of social justice and commitment to working with people from a biopsychosocial approach in all their complexity is required.
-You will have a non-judgemental attitude, excellent engagement and communication skills, and an ability to work autonomously and within a team.
+A sense of social justice and commitment to working with whaiora from a biopsychosocial approach is required.
+You will have a non-judgemental attitude, excellent engagement, communication skills, and an ability to work autonomously and within a team.
 You will also have:

 - Legal right to work in NZ